Back pain and sciatica

 The Role of Physical Therapy

-Physical therapy with a trained professional may be useful if pain has not improved after 3 - 4 weeks.
+Physical therapy with a trained professional may be useful if pain has not improved after 3 to 4 weeks.
 It is important for any person who has chronic low back pain to have an exercise program.
 Professionals who understand the limitations and special needs of people with back pain, and can address individual health conditions, should guide this program.
-One study indicated that patients who planned their own exercise program did worse than those in physical therapy or doctor-directed programs.

 Physical therapy typically includes the following: